taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Accessing_Cluster_with_Kubeconfig.md

 # **Accessing Cluster with Kubeconfig**

 A kubeconfig file is a configuration file used by the Kubernetes command-line tool `kubectl` to connect to a specific Kubernetes cluster.
 The file contains the cluster’s server address and authentication credentials.
 It also allows you to switch between different clusters and contexts within a cluster, such as different namespaces or user accounts.
-With Taikun, you can quickly generate a kubeconfig file and use it on your machine to access the Kubernetes cluster you created in the previous step.
+With Taikun CloudWorks, you can quickly generate a kubeconfig file and use it on your machine to access the Kubernetes cluster you created in the previous step.

 ---